DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

     Only data structures fully residing in DPDK hugepage memory work correctly.
     Supported data structures created by malloc(), mmap() or otherwise using non-DPDK memory cause undefined behavior and even a segmentation fault.
+    Specifically, because the memzone field in an rte_ring refers to a memzone structure residing in local memory, accessing the memzone field in a shared rte_ring will cause an immediate segmentation fault.

 IVSHMEM Environment Configuration
 ---------------------------------